VanOvermeire/aws-sam-deployer/README.md

 ## TODO's

 - add common directory to the zips
+- more safety
+- save config somewhere and check that location? (like the bucket for example)
-- other types of install depending on language
+- other types of install depending on language?